Professor of Historical and Cultural Studies in Music

-Dr. Wayne Heisler is Professor of Historical and Cultural Studies in Music at The College of New Jersey, where his active courses are:
+Dr. Wayne Heisler is Professor of Historical and Cultural Studies in Music at The College of New Jersey, where his recent and active courses are:

-- FSP 162 (Honors Freshman Seminar): An Era of Opportunity and Crisis: The 1960s (with Professor David Venturo, Department of English)
+- HON 370: An Era of Opportunity and Crisis: The 1960s (with Professor David Venturo, Department of English)

 - MUS 494: Bachelor of Arts in Music Capstone (Writing Intensive)

-Dr. Heisler’s research and teaching interests embrace both art music and popular culture from the late-19th through 21st centuries, including opera, dance, and musical theater; collaborations between composers and choreographers; Gustav Mahler; Richard Strauss; historiography; music ethnography; and gender and sexuality in music and dance performance.
+Dr. Heisler’s research and teaching interests embrace both “art” and popular musics from the 19th to 21st centuries, including opera, dance, and musical theater; collaborations between composers and choreographers; Gustav Mahler; Richard Strauss; historiography; and gender and sexuality in music and dance performance.

 Dr. Heisler studied piano in Chicago with Dmitry Paperno and Melody Lord.
-His performance activities include music of the late twentieth century, especially aleatoric and “minimalist” compositions, as well as gamelan.
+His performance activities have included music of the late twentieth century, especially aleatoric and “minimalist” compositions, as well as gamelan.